FrozenWolf-Cyber/COVID19-Pneumonia-Chest-X-Ray-Detection/README.md

 # Corona-Detection
-Fine-tuning Resnet18 model to predict if the patient has corona virus with the help of x-ray.
+Fine-tuning Resnet18 model to predict if the patient has Pneumonia (Corona) with the help of x-ray.
 The Resnet18 model will be able to predict with an accuracy of 91%

 ## Dataset :